ankurgautam2001/OIBSIP_Temperature_Converter/README.md

-# Temperature Wizard
+# Temperature Converter

-Temperature Wizard is a web-based temperature calculator application built using HTML, CSS, and JavaScript.
+Temperature Converter is a web-based temperature calculator application built using HTML, CSS, and JavaScript.
 It allows users to convert temperatures between different units, such as Celsius, Fahrenheit, and Kelvin.

-# Live Demo
-You Can Click Here To Go To The Project Website Directly [Temprature Wizard](https://temperaturewizard.vercel.app/)

 ## Features